 5. Canon EOS 80D

 Sensor: APS-C CMOS | Megapixels: 24.2MP | Autofocus: 45-point AF, 45 cross-type | Screen type: 3.0-inch, 1,040,000 dots | Maximum continuous shooting speed: 7fps | Movies: 1080p | User level: Intermediate

-The EOS 80D is Canon’s high-end enthusiast DSLR, and while it might be getting on a bit – it’s one of the oldest DSLRs in the Canon line-up – it’s still a great buy.
-It features a fast and effective 45-point autofocusing system, while the clever Dual Pixel CMOS AF system for Live View shooting delivers snappy focusing speeds.
-The camera’s handling is excellent, promoting creative shooting as well as making setting adjustments quick and easy.
-It also has a high-quality 24.2MP sensor that is able to capture a good level of detail while keeping noise under control.
-A great enthusiast DSLR that packs a decent performance.
+The EOS 80D is Canon’s high-end enthusiast DSLR, and while it’s getting on in years – it’s one of Canon’s oldest DSLRs – it’s still a great buy.
+It has a quick and accurate 45-point autofocusing system, and the clever Dual Pixel CMOS AF system for Live View shooting provides quick focusing speeds.
+The camera’s handling is superb, encouraging creative shooting while also making setting adjustments quick and simple.
+It also has a high-quality 24.2MP sensor that can capture a high level of detail while controlling noise.
+A fantastic enthusiast DSLR with respectable performance.

 - Read our in-depth Canon EOS 80D review